mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 This command would update the `allow_beer` attribute of all people aged 21 or older in the database, all in one `UPDATE` statement.

+Note: ActiveRecord has a well known `Model.delete_all` class method to erase all table entries.
+In DataMapper to delete all instances of an Object in the database, you would do `Model.all.destroy!`

 #### Aggregates

 DataMapper by default does not provide aggregator methods, but dm-aggregates